yasglobal/schema-for-article/README.md

 **Q. Does this plugin improve my SEO rankings?**

-A. We cannot promise it - but installing this plugin is in any case a step in right direction.
+A. We cannot promise it - but installing this plugin is, in any case, a step in the right direction.

-**Q. Does image necessarily to be provided to activate the plugin?**
+**Q. Does an image necessarily to be provided to activate the plugin?**

-A. Yes, Incase the fearuted image is not provided by the author so, the defualt provided image would be use to validate the google structure data
+A. Yes, In case the featured image is not provided by the author so, the default provided image will be used to validate the google structure data.